Lord Edmund Mallory Senior

 Lieutenant Commander Andrei Sergeivich Kalinin

-Sagara's commanding officer and one of Tessa's military strategists with the rank of Lieutenant Commander, fulfilling the role of Operations Director, who operates under the codename of Perth-1.
-He is also the foster father of Sagara.
+Sousuke's commanding officer and one of Tessa's military strategists with the rank of Lieutenant Commander, fulfilling the role of Operations Director, who operates under the codename of Perth-1.
+He is also the foster father of Sousuke.

 - The Atoner: He always felt guilty that he couldn't save Sousuke's beautiful mother.
 And he also feels responsible for letting Sousuke get taken in by the KGB (who raised him to be a Straw Nihilist assassin).
 As a result, he desperately wants to humanize Sousuke.
 Subverted in the last couple of novels, where he betrays Mithril, defects to Amalgam, and personally orders his men to kill Sousuke.
 It's stated directly by the author that it's not some double-agent act, either.
 He truly wants the same thing as Leonard.